GBADsInformatics/GBADsDPM.R/README.md

 ## How to Run

-Run the `load.R` script.
+1. Run the `load.R` script.
 This installs and loads required packages and sources necessary functions.
+The packages may need to be installed first.

 ## References